-The technical part of the interview usually lasts for about 90 minutes.
+The technical part of the interview usually lasts for up to 90 minutes.
 About half of that time will be spent working through coding challenges, while the other half will be spent getting to know you better and answering any questions you may have.

 What is the format of the interview?

 Interviews are held one-on-one via Zoom, with your camera on and screen shared.
 They typically consist of 2-4 technical coding problems to be completed in the code editor of your choice.
 During the interview, we will ask you to do a virtual version of whiteboarding, meaning you will be solving coding problems without running your code.